adamhcj/pipstory/README.md

 # pipstory
 piplup 2d adventure game
 <p>
 Still works in progress, not yet deployed.
-You will need to clone repo and add it as flutter project.
+You will need to clone repo and add it as flutter project.<br>
-Games inspired by pokemon, maplestory
+Game inspired by pokemon and maplestory
 </p>

 <br><br>